-Exclusions:
+Exclusions From Warranty:

-- If this firearm has been disassembled further than what is necessary for basic "Field Strip" maintenance, and if damage has occurred as a result of improper disassembly, reassembly, or use, then the purchaser shall forfeit any claim.
+- 1. If this firearm has been disassembled further than what is necessary for basic "Field Strip" maintenance, and if damage has occurred as a result of improper disassembly, reassembly, or use, then the purchaser shall forfeit any claim.
 Further, the firearm owner must accept full responsibility for the correct reassembly and functioning of all parts, including replaced parts. - 2.
 This firearm is intended to be used with expertly loaded ammunition adhering to specifications set by the Sporting Arms and Ammunition Manufacturers' Institute.
-(SAAMI) Franklin Armory® can, at its sole discretion, void any obligation to service the firearm or any claim if any non-SAAMI specified ammunition is employed. - 3.
-The following activities are not allowed: - A) With the upper removed, the trigger should never be depressed so as to allow the hammer to strike the lower receiver. - (B) Never apply excessive heat to the firearm or any component parts to the point that it may affect the hardening surface treatments. - (C) Never apply and leave corrosive or abrasive agents on any surfaces. - (D) Never use corrosive ammunition. - (E) Never disable the safety. - (F) Never fire the carbine without the Cam Pin properly installed. - (g) Never use foam cleaning agents.
+(SAAMI) Franklin Armory® can, at it's sole discretion, void any obligation to service the firearm or any claim if any non-SAAMI specified ammunition is employed. - 3.
+The following activities are not allowed: - (a) With the upper removed, the trigger should never be depressed so as to allow the hammer to strike the lower receiver. - (b) Never apply excessive heat to the firearm or any component parts to the point that it may effect the hardening surface treatments. - (c) Never apply and leave corrosive or abrasive agents on any surfaces. - (d) Never use corrosive ammunition. - (e) Never disable the safety. - (f) Never fire the rifle without the Cam Pin properly installed. - (g) Never use foam cleaning agents.